CedricTheveneau/WorkoutBuddy/README.md

 ## Credits :

-I've worked alone on this project, if you have any request, question, suggestion, feedback, feel free to contact me using the [Contact page](https://cedrictheveneau.github.io/Lightning_UI/pages/contact.html).
+I've worked alone on this project, if you have any request, question, suggestion, feedback, feel free to contact me using the Contact page - link will be added later.
 I've written every single line of code from this project.
 Everything there is to know about this project is written in the About - link will be added later - and Legals - link will be added later - pages.
 But you can always ask me directly if needed, via email : theveneaucedricpro@gmail.com.

 ## License :